insyht/larvelous/INSTALL.md

 ## Create symbolic link for uploaded images and more
 - php artisan storage:link

+## Build the CSS and JS
+- npm run build

 - Run a password reset for the IWS account, so that a new password can be set